BloodRiver/pysuma/README.md

 ### Python Super Market V1.3:

+Python Super Market.
+A useless software but my pride and joy as I made one for the first time ever.
+I started learning Python in January 2017.
+Within 6 months, I became quite dexterous in the language and was able to make CLI applications while doing my best to make sure the code wouldn't ever be buggy or crash.
+After that, I shifted my focus to building GUIs and made my first ever GUI application.
+It's pretty basic but it works along with a database system which allows the program to retain the changes in data without losing data when the application is closed, or the computer is turned off.
+For now, it only works on Windows and Linux Devices.
+I hope to be able to improve it and make a mobile app version of it too someday.

 - See settings.json for admin username and password
 - Register and store account details in database
 - Login as customer and place order